LFortunatoC/BookStore-Library/README.md

 # BookStore-Library
 This is an example of a C# library of a Bookstore Application It uses text and XML files to store and handle data.

-There is also a login and user level management
+There is also a login and user level management.

 The project is built using three tiers levels
 GUI - for graphic interface (App)
 BLL and DAL levels were developted in library project (dll)